-WHEREAS, Pursuant to section (60.22(3) of the Wisconsin Statutes, the Town of Hancock, is authorized to prepare and adopt a comprehensive plan as defined in section 66.1001(1)(a) and 66.1001(2) of the Wisconsin Statutes, and
+Section 1.
+Pursuant to section [59.69(2) and (3)(for counties)/62.23(2) and (3)(for cities, and towns exercising City powers under 60.22(3))] of the Wisconsin Statutes, the Town of $\frac{1400}{1001(1)(a)}$ is authorized to prepare and adopt a comprehensive plan as defined in section 66.1001(1)(a) and 66.1001(2) of the Wisconsin Statutes.

-WHEREAS, The Town Board of the Town of Hancock, has adopted written procedures designed to foster public participation in every stage of the preparation of the said comprehensive plan, and
+Section 2.
+The Town Board of the Town of $\underline{\text{Leon}}$, Wisconsin, has adopted written procedures designed to foster public participation in every stage of the preparation of a comprehensive plan as required by section 66.1001(4)(a) of the Wisconsin Statutes.

-WHEREAS, The plan commission of the Town of Hancock, by a majority vote of the entire commission recorded in its official minutes, has adopted a resolution recommending to the Town Board, the adoption of both volumes of the Town of Hancock Comprehensive Plan containing all of the elements specified in said plan, and
+Section 3.
+The plan commission of the Town of \underline{Leon} , by a majority vote of the entire commission recorded in its official minutes, has adopted a resolution recommending to Town Board the adoption of both volumes of the Town of \underline{Leon} Comprehensive Plan containing all of the elements specified in section 66.1001(2) of the Wisconsin Statutes.

-WHEREAS, The Town has held at least one public hearing on this ordinance, in compliance with the requirements of said plan.
+Section 4.
+The Town has held at least one public hearing on this ordinance, in compliance with the requirements of section 66.1001(4)(d) of the Wisconsin Statutes.

-NOW, THEREFORE, BE IT RESOLVED.
-That the Town Board of the Town of the Town of Hancock, does, by enactment of this ordinance, formally adopt the document entitled, "Town of Hancock Comprehensive Plan, Volume One: Comprehensive Plan (Goals, Objectives and Recommendations)" and the document entitled, "Town of Hancock Comprehensive Plan, Volume Two: Existing Conditions Report" pursuant to section 66.1001(4)(c) of the Wisconsin Statutes.
+Section 5.
+The Town Board of the Town of \underline{Leon} , Wisconsin, does, by enactment of this ordinance, formally adopt the document entitled, "Town of \underline{Leon} Comprehensive Plan, Volume One: Comprehensive Plan (Goals, Objectives and Recommendations)" and the document entitled, "Town of \underline{Leon} Comprehensive Plan, Volume Two: Existing Conditions Report" pursuant to section 66.1001(4)(c) of the Wisconsin Statutes.

-NOW, THEREFORE, BE IT FURTHER RESOLVED, That this ordinance shall take effect upon passage by a majority vote of the members-elect of the Town Board and (publication/posting) as required by law.
+Section 6.
+This ordinance shall take effect upon passage by a majority vote of the memberselect of the Town Board and [publication/posting] as required by law.